npawar/pinot-tutorial/README.md

 The cluster is set up!
 Explore the cluster using Zooinspector.
 Explore the Admin endpoints using Rest API on the controller [http://localhost:9001](http://localhost:9001).

-Check out any of the example folders for steps on how to push data into the cluster.
+Check out the README in transcript example folder for steps on how to push data into the cluster.